srecnig/flask-docker-hello-world/README.md

 # flask-docker-hello-world

 This is a dockerized flask hello-world.
-The only thing it does it to install `Flask` and implements Flask's [hello-world example](https://palletsprojects.com/p/flask/).
+The only thing it does it to install `Flask` and implements a few hello-world like [things](https://palletsprojects.com/p/flask/).
 You can run and build this locally like this:

 ```
 # build